Seleucia Pieria: Main sites

 The upper city, about 13 km in circumference, is still distinguishable.
 The lower city, smaller than the preceding one, was more thickly populated.
 Ruins include a necropolis, amphitheatre, citadel, temples, some irrigation works as well as some fortifications.

 The highlight of the city is a 1350–1400m-long tunnel/canal complex built during Roman times.
 It is believed that it was dug to divert the nearby river and prevent the harbour from silting up with time.
 A further reason is assumed to be to help reduce flooding caused during heavy winter rains.
 Construction began during the reign of Emperor Vespasian (69–79 CE) continuing mainly during his son Titus's time (79–81 CE).

 According to Flavius Josephus, a Roman-Jewish historian (37–ca.100 CE), Jewish slaves were used as workers.
 These were working under orders of Emperor Titus, who had captured Jerusalem in 70 CE.
 Other POWs were sent to Rome, where they had to build the Colosseum.
 According to an inscription, the tunnel/canal was not completely finished until the reign of Antoninus Pius (138–161 CE).
 The last workers were Roman legionaries.

 Most parts of the tunnel/canal are intact and it can be visited on foot.
 Rock tombs are found on the wall of the canal.

 Notable persons

-Famous residents include Apollophanes, a physician of Antiochus III the Great (third century), and Firmus who aroused Palmyra and Egypt against Rome in 272 CE.
+Famous residents include Apollophanes, a physician of Antiochus III the Great (third century), and Firmus who aroused Palmyra and Egypt against Rome in 272.